Luna-devv/mellow-web/public/docs/notifications.md

 2. Head to the dashboard by going to [wamellow.com/dashboard](https://wamellow.com/dashboard?to=notifications).
 3. Select your server from the dashboard.
 4. Navigate to the **Notifications** tab.
-5. Click **Create new Notification**, select a platform and enter a channel url or @handle.
+5. Click **Create new Notification**, select a platform and enter a channel url or username.
 7. Click **Submit** and start customizing your message!
 <br/>
 <br/>

-No need to worry about creators changing their usernames—Wamellow updates them automatically.
+No need to worry about creators changing their usernames — Wamellow updates them automatically.
 You also don’t need to own the channel to create notifications.
 As long as the channel is public, you can add it.
 <br/>
 <br/>